-Out of Hours (Emergency Duty Team): The emergency out of hours service for adult care is available from 5pm-9am on Monday-Friday and 24 hours a day during weekends and public holidays.
+Out of Hours (Emergency Duty Team): Out of Hours (Emergency Duty Team): The emergency out of hours service for adult care is available from 5pm-9am on Monday-Friday and 24 hours a day during weekends and public holidays.
 This is an emergency service available for public and agencies to access a range of social care staff for adults in need of social care.
 Tel: 01629532600